 Convert List To String

-Python lists provides very useful feature named comprehensions.
-Comprehension is method to create list items by defining python statements those creates sequential outputs.
+Python lists provide a very useful feature named comprehension.
+Comprehension is a method to create list items by defining python statements that create sequential outputs.
 Explaining with examples is the best way.
 In this example, we will create a list that consists of odd numbers between 1 and 9.
 We will use

 range function with